nuclearpidgeon/UoM-Timetable-to-iCal/README.md

 # Credits

-Some dude for making the ics.js library.
+* **ncwell** on GitHub for making the [ics.js](https://github.com/nwcell/ics.js/) library.
 Apologies for making an absolute mess of it adding in the ability to do repeats and exclusions - I promise I'll tidy it up and send a pull request soon.
-\#thankyoubasedjquery
+* [jQuery](http://www.jquery.com/) for being the greatest thing since sliced bread.
+* **Google** for developing the Chrome extension framework and store.